kdeldycke/awesome-engineering-team-management/.github/contributing.md

 - Check your spelling and grammar.

 - Add the reason why the linked resource is awesome.
-And what it adds to existing content.
+And what it adds to the existing corpus.

+- Keep the translated content up-to-date with your proposal.
+Propagate changes to all `readme.*.md` files.
+Rely on automatic translation tools.
+Bilingual contributors will refine the result later.

 ## Linting